-This Code articulates the overarching legal and ethical principles to which the Board of Governors expects its board members to adhere.
+This policy articulates the overarching legal and ethical principles to which the Board expects its members to adhere.
 These ethical standards include honesty, integrity, respect for others, fair dealing, diligence, prudence, and accountability in the use of the college's resources.
-Adherence to such standards not only serves to further the reputation of MHC, but also provides an essential foundation for excellence in education.
-This Code outlines general principles intended to govern the conduct of its board members and to provide overall guidance in matters of expected conduct.
-The provisions outlined in this policy apply to all board members and understanding there may be additional provisions that apply that are outside of this policy, which may impact board members as well.
-The college's operational Code of Conduct policy does not have any effect on the Board of Governors GEA-07 Code of Conduct.
+Adherence to such standards not only serves to further the reputation of MHC but also provides an essential foundation for excellence in education.
+This policy outlines general principles intended to govern the conduct of its board members and to provide overall guidance in matters of expected conduct.